 Documentation requirements – Luminaires

-The Assessor must retain the following documentation, complying with Section 3.1 Acceptable Data, to validate information for each luminaire used in the assessment i.e. for each luminaire included in the luminaire schedule.
+The Assessor must retain the following documentation, complying with Section 3.1 Acceptable Data, to validate information for each type of luminaire used in the assessment i.e. for each luminaire included in the luminaire schedule.

-All luminaire documentation must be organised or labelled in a manner that enables direct identification of the luminaire against the Assessor Portal Online Form luminaire schedule.
+All luminaire documentation must be organised or labelled in a manner that enables direct identification of the luminaire against the Assessor Portal luminaire schedule.

 Lamp type and lamp power evidence (listed in order of precedence):